retirement, annuities, long term care, pensions on divorce

 The CETV from the provider will always be used as a basis for valuation and these other factors of the case will result in a suitably adjusted CETV reflecting the circumstances and specific needs of the parties.

-4) Who can provide expert evidence?
+Who can provide expert evidence?

-Where the court is satisfied that expert evidence is reasonably required and justified, in the majority of cases the court would consider projections from the provider or apensions consultant as being satisfactory, although occasionally an actuary may be involved but this would increase the costs.
+Where the court is satisfied that expert evidence is reasonably required and justified, in the majority of cases the court would consider projections from the provider or a pensions consultant as being satisfactory, although occasionally an actuary may be involved but this would increase the costs.

 In all cases the projections should be undertaken by a pensions expert that with a qualification of G60 Pensions or equivalent.
 Also the parties should have sufficient confidence that the pensions expert is knowledgeable in the area of pensions on divorce.
-It is likely that a qualified expert would be a member of the Society of Pension Consultants (SPC).

 If the parties cannot agree on a single pensions expert, under part 35 of the Civil Procedure Rules 1998 the court can use its powers to instruct that evidence be provided by a single pensions expert.